-Left Forum seeks to fill a part-time video and social media internship position for the Spring/Summer 2013 period.
+Left Forum seeks to fill a part-time video and social media internship position for the Summer 2013-Spring 2014 period.
 This internship starts immediately.
 This is a three to six month internship or a one or two semester internship and it can be scheduled in sync with the academic calendar year.

 Coming off of a successful conference with 1,300 speakers, and having video footage of speakers and events at the conference provides one of the sources for the development of new video content.
 We have recently launched a Video and Media Archive to bring the wealth of ideas and dialogues generated at the Left Forum to the world—or at least to the world via the Internet and social media sites.
 If you are interested in helping to build the website into a high traffic, highly user engaged site, this internship is for you.

 Film students and social media activists alike are welcome!
 This is an excellent opportunity to develop and hone your video, editing, social networking, and promotional skills while gaining valuable, high-profile experience in the academic and nonprofit arenas.
 The position can be molded to fit the individual’s strengths and interests.

 - Help digitize, edit and upload video content—conference panels, plenary, and interviews—to the local server